nekonenene/ansible-playbook-cryptocurrency/README.md

 ### Server requirement

 - OS: Ubuntu 16.04
-- SSD: 20GB or more
+- SSD: 20GB or more (depends on the currency type)
 - Memory: 2GB or more (1GB may be barely enough)